riscv-steel/riscv-steel/docs/source/soc.md

 ## Components

-This section provides further information about the components of RISC-V Steel SoC IP.

 ### RISC-V Steel Processor Core

-RISC-V Steel Processor Core is the processing unit of RISC-V Steel SoC.
-Its design is quite large so it has its own [documentation page](core.md).
+RISC-V Steel Processor Core is the processing unit of RISC-V Steel SoC IP.
+Its design is quite large so it has its own [Reference Guide](core.md).
 Please check it out for more information.

 ### RAM memory

-RISC-V Steel SoC has a RAM memory tightly coupled to the processor core, with read/write latency of a single clock cycle.
+RISC-V Steel SoC IP has a RAM memory tightly coupled to the processor core, with read/write latency of a single clock cycle.
 The memory size can be changed by adjusting the `MEMORY_SIZE` parameter (see [Configuration](#configuration)).

-Check out the [Software Guide](software-guide.md) for instructions on how to generate a memory initialization file and load it into memory at startup.

 ### UART

-RISC-V Steel SoC has an UART module with configurable baud rate.
+RISC-V Steel SoC IP has an UART module with configurable baud rate.
 The module works with 8 data bits, 1 stop bit, no parity bits and no flow control signals (most UARTs work the same way).

-[RISC-V Steel SoC API](software-guide.md#programming-api) provides a set of function calls for sending and receiving data over the UART.
-Check it out for more information.

 ### System Bus

 The system bus module interconnects RISC-V Steel Processor Core (manager device) to the UART and the RAM memory (subordinate devices), as shown in [Figure 1](#figure-1).
 The module multiplexes the signals from the processor's I/O interface to the appropriate subordinate device according to the address the processor requests.

-Each subordinate device in RISC-V Steel SoC is assigned a region of the processor's address space.
+Each subordinate device in RISC-V Steel SoC IP is assigned a region of the processor's address space.
 The address range to which each device is mapped is listed in [Table 4](#table-4).

 ## Memory Map

-Like all RISC-V systems, I/O devices in RISC-V Steel SoC are *memory mapped*.
+Like all RISC-V systems, I/O devices in RISC-V Steel SoC IP are *memory mapped*.
 This means they share the processor's address space and are assigned a region within it.
-The table below lists the memory region to which each device in RISC-V Steel SoC is assigned.
+The table below lists the memory region to which each device in RISC-V Steel SoC IP is assigned.

 ???+ info
     Reading data from a region not mapped to any device will return 0.
 Writing data to these regions will have no effect.

-**Table 4**{#table-4} - Memory Map of RISC-V Steel SoC
+**Table 4**{#table-4} - Memory Map of RISC-V Steel SoC IP

 | Start address     | Final address       | Mapped device              |
 | ----------------- | ------------------- | -------------------------- |